satiracode/owasp-junior-appsec/Secure Coding Principles ENG.md

 In the context of secure programming, we especially need to pay attention to how we handle errors in our application.
 In many web frameworks like Spring Boot error handling is centralized, allowing them to be handled very efficiently.

 By default, in case an error we don't know is called (trivially, `IllegalStateException`, it can stand for anything), most frameworks will handle it in a response with the status code `502 Internal Server Error`, and **put the stacktrace right in the response**.
-This is a direct path to **Information Disclosure** - it will trivially give away a lot of information not just about the application's programming language, but about its internal structure.
+This is a direct path to **Information Disclosure** - it will give away a lot of information not just about the application's programming language, but about its internal structure.
 It exists only to speed up the development process so that you don't have to connect to the server an extra time to see the error, but when you go into **production**, this behavior **must** be disabled.

 **Information Disclosure** is actually a very dangerous error that can lead to catastrophic consequences.
 Don't forget, if your application becomes a target for attackers, the very first and almost the most basic step in exploiting vulnerabilities is **gathering information about the system**.
 Because knowing how your system is organized makes it much easier to find vulnerabilities in it.